Cross-lingual Contextualized Topic Models with Zero-shot Learning: Abstract

 \section{Abstract}

-Many data sets in a domain (reviews, forums, news, etc.) exist in parallel languages.
+Many data sets (e.g., reviews, forums, news, etc.) exist parallelly in multiple languages.
 They all cover the same content, but the linguistic differences make it impossible to use traditional, bag-of-word-based topic models.
 Models have to be either single-language or suffer from a huge, but extremely sparse vocabulary.
 Both issues can be addressed by transfer learning.
-In this paper, we introduce a zero-shot cross-lingual topic model, i.e., our model learns topics on one language (here, English), and predicts them for documents in other languages.
-By using the text of the same document in different languages, we can evaluate the quality of the predictions.
-Our results show that topics are coherent and stable across languages, which suggests exciting future research directions.
+In this paper, we introduce a zero-shot cross-lingual topic model.
+Our model learns topics on one language (here, English), and predicts them for unseen documents in different languages (here, Italian, French, German, and Portuguese).
+We evaluate the quality of the topic predictions for the same document in different languages.
+Our results show that the transferred topics are coherent and stable across languages, which suggests exciting future research directions.

-Do Spanish customers value the same features of a smart speaker as German users?
-Do Brazilian Reddit users discuss immigration as much as their American counterparts?
-Many times, we have data from the same domain in different languages.
-Topic models~\cite{blei2012probabilistic,terragni2020constrained} allow us to find the main themes and overarching tropes.
-Methods that are based on neural variational inference are also popular~\cite{Miao2015NVDM,srivastava2017avitm}.
-However, traditional methods are language-specific.
-They rely on a fixed vocabulary specific to the training language.
-These models can not be applied to other languages, since the vocabulary would not match.
-Training on several languages, however, results in a vocabulary so vast that it creates problems with parameter size, search, and overfitting \cite{boyd2014care}.